What are the advantages and disadvantages of a Company Voluntary Arrangement (CVA)?

 So lets take these points in turn.

 The directors remain in control

-So for in order for a voluntary arrangement to work then the directors MUST CHANGE the way they do business.
-Be more efficient, tighten up systems, drive down costs, increase sales.
+So for a voluntary arrangement to work the directors MUST CHANGE the way they do business; be more efficient, tighten up systems, drive down costs, increase sales.
 They need to do this more than ever as a failure of a payment will mean the failure of the arrangement.
 So it is really important that any proposal does not try to pay back too much too quickly.
 In a bid to win votes some proposals are too ambitious and put too much strain on the company.
 In others the costs are not cut enough.
-As such it is imperative that the company employs an experienced practitioner..
+As such it is imperative that the company employs an experienced practitioner.

 The company is given a zero credit rating

 Once a company enters a company voluntary arrangement it has no credit rating.
 This may flag up with new suppliers and it may be difficult to re-tender for new contracts.
 The credit rating remains negatively affected as long as the company is in a CVA.
 To get around this a hive down can be done.
 This enables the debt and the assets to be separated between two companies.
 See our page on CVA with hive down.